How to be prepared for tax season as a gig worker

 The key is to make sure you won’t owe the IRS more than $1,000 at the end of the year.
 If you do owe more than $1,000, the IRS generally wants you to pay on a quarterly basis.

-One way to help track expenses is to open a separate banking account for your business needs only.
+One way to help track expenses is to open a separate banking account for your business needs.
 Automate all earnings to be deposited into this account and use the same account to pay for any business-related expenses.

 “That’s going to make it so much easier to figure out the total of the different deductions you can claim to offset the income,” Tew says.

 In addition to purchases, anything you use for your business has the potential to be tax-deductible.
-For example, if you’re using your vehicle to make deliveries, every mile you put on your car causes it to depreciate.
-That depreciation can be written off along with gas used to power your work vehicle or any maintenance required to work your gig job.
+For example, if you’re using your vehicle to make deliveries, every mile you put on it causes it to depreciate.
+That depreciation can be written off, along with related gas usage and maintenance required to work your gig job.
 Ultimately, if it’s related to you getting your job done, make a record of it.

 For some gig workers, the best route is to work with a tax consultant.
 Jenna Leskela, a U.S. Bank employee with a side business as an energy healer and personal stylist, says she tracks her income and expenses each year and then hands the records over to an accountant.